dgoffredo/nginx-curl/README.md

 If you're writing an nginx module and want to make requests that are unrelated to nginx's request processing, you can use this to make the "extra" requests.

-It's a lot easier than using nginx's HTTP facilities directly, but minimizes the overhead incurred by using libcurl within nginx.
+It's a lot easier than [using nginx's HTTP facilities directly][3], but minimizes the overhead incurred by using libcurl within nginx.

 How
 ---